Wimmics/olivaw/README.md

         archive-report: true
 ```

-Then, after each push on the repository an actions will be triggered and after one minute you should see in the `.acimov/output/` folder:
+Then, after each push on the repository an actions will be triggered and after some time, in the `.acimov/output/` folder should have appeared:

 * RDF files written in the turtle format representing the result of the test, written with the EARL vocabulary
 * markdown files representing in a human readable way the previous turtle files

 ### Badges branch initialization

-In your `worflows/` folder, add a `init-branch.yaml` file containing this:
+In `worflows/` folder, add a `init-branch.yaml` file containing this:

 ```yaml
 name: init-branch